bnquynhnhu/bnquynhnhu.github.io/_posts/2021-01-02-overview-of-data-analysis.md

 ---
 layout: post
 title: Overview of data analysis
+categories: [DA-100]
+tags: [PowerBI,DA-100]
+date: 2021-02-01
 ---

+To analyze data, core components of analytics are divided into the following categories:

+{% include toc.html %}

 ## Descriptive Analytics
 - `Answer the question`: What happended?
 - `Input`: historical data